LIHPC-Computational-Geometry/honeycomb/honeycomb-guide/src/definitions/embedding.md

 In this case, *v1 = 0*; *v2 = 1*; *v3 = 2*; *v4 = 3*.

-Association of darts and vertices ID is done implictly through indexing;
+Association of darts and vertices ID is done implicitly through indexing;
 In practice, the *darts* vector does not even exist.
 This example is limited to vertices, but we also keep track of faces, and volumes eventually.